maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('gretathunberg', 2437)
 10. ('supporting farmers', 2176)
 ```
 Again, in the positive keywords, the support for the farmers is overwhelming.
-Rihanna is mentioned frequently, as well as Greta Thunberg, who had posted a document of ways to protest effectively for the farmers.
+Rihanna is mentioned frequently once again.

+Greta Thunberg, who had posted a toolkit of resources to effectively protest for the farmers, was also mentioned frequently.
+According to *The Times of India*, she was accused of being involved in a plot to defame India.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 130616)